admiral0/MinecraftSolder/README.md

  * Update relevant mods in /mods
  * Update relevant mods in /soldercache/clientmods
  * (Optional) You can start up the server and investigate eventual issues.
 After you've done, stop it.
- * Update version in config/minecraftsolder.cfg
+ * Update modpack version in config/minecraftsolder.cfg
  * Start up the server.
-The cache will be updated.
+The cache will be updated and the new version will be served.